andywdahl/gxemm/README.md

 # GxEMM
 R package to fit GxEMM, a linear mixed model for polygenic GxE.
 GxEMM estimates the heritability specific to each environment (for discrete environments) or environmental extremes (for continuous environments).
 GxEMM supports continuous and discrete traits.
-The "E" can be any context variable, including other genotypes (GxG) or inferred subtypes (for subtype-specific heritability).
-A full description of GxEMM, including discussion of strengths and limitations, can be found in the paper:
+"E" can be any context variable, including other genotypes (GxG) or inferred subtypes (for subtype-specific heritability).
+For a full description of GxEMM, including strengths and limitations, see:

 * A Dahl, K Nguyen, N Cai, M Gandal, J Flint, N Zaitlen.
 (2020) A robust method uncovers significant context-specific heritability in diverse complex traits.
 AJHG. https://www.ncbi.nlm.nih.gov/pubmed/31901249